dhanoop7/Hosptital-Management-System-Python-django-React-JS/README.md

 Cookies-js: Library for handling cookies in JavaScript.

-Overall, your project demonstrates a well-structured and feature-rich Hospital Administration System, leveraging modern technologies and best practices for both backend and frontend development.
+Overall, my project demonstrates a well-structured and feature-rich Hospital Administration System, leveraging modern technologies and best practices for both backend and frontend development.